Red Light Green Light Method for Solving Large Markov Chains: Introduction

 One of most successful exact methods is the Grassmann-Taksar-Heyman (GTH) method~\cite{GTH85}.
 This method is a variant of Gaussian elimination with no subtractions, and thus no loss of significant digits caused by cancellation \cite{o1993entrywise}.
 Even though this method has remarkable performance for small and medium-sized Markov chains, it does not scale to large Markov chains due to the high computational complexity of the Gaussian elimination.

 The iterative methods come in a much greater variety.
-The most straightforward one is the power iterations when the probability vector is iteratively multiplied by the transition matrix till convergence.
-The power iterations method is a workhorse in many applications thanks to its simplicity, suitability for sparse computations, and natural distributed implementations \cite{lubachevsky1986chaotic,BertsekasTsitsiklis1989}.
-Power iterations converge exponentially fast, however, the rate is equal to the modulus of the second largest eigenvalue of the transition matrix.
+The most straightforward one is the power iterations where the probability vector is iteratively multiplied by the transition matrix till convergence.
+The power iterations method is used in many applications thanks to its simplicity, suitability for sparse computations, and natural distributed implementations \cite{lubachevsky1986chaotic,BertsekasTsitsiklis1989}.
+Power iterations converge exponentially fast, however, the rate is limited by the modulus of the second largest eigenvalue of the transition matrix.
 This results in a slow convergence when this number is close to unity.
 Since the stationary distribution of a Markov chain is merely a solution of a linear system, one can apply general purpose Krylov subspace family of methods, in particular, the Generalized Minimal Residual (GMRES) method, that is currently the state-of-the-art for solving linear systems \cite{Saad1986GMRES,Stewart1992GMRES_Markov}.
 We will numerically compare our RLGL method to both PI and GMRES.

 Many specific iterative methods have been designed for solving Markov chains with particular structure.
 For instance, if a Markov chain consists of several weakly connected subchains, or clusters of states, then the aggregation-disaggregation approach is highly efficient, see e.g. the book~\cite{stewart1991numerical} and the many references therein.
 Another set of methods has been designed for queueing applications, where the transition matrix has distinct repeating patterns in its structure.
 Examples and many references can be found in the books~\cite{latouche1999introduction,bini2005numerical}.
 It is important to realize that high regularity in the structure of the Markov chain is necessary in order to benefit from these methods.